-Advanced creative problem-solving experiences in a professional studio setting Lab 6, Credit 3 (offered every quarter)
+Advanced creative problem-solving experiences in a professional studio setting

+FADC-780

-FADG780 Registration #0402-780 Graphic Design
+Graphic Design

 Advanced creative problem-solving experiences in a professional studio setting.
 This course places emphasis on graphic design history, theory, methodology, verbal skills, a formal approach to visual aesthetics, and a balanced approach to use of media.
 Problems are both theoretical and applied on an individual and group basis.
-Media Center and computer graphics studio available.
+Media Center and computer equipment available.